griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 ### OpenAI DALL-E

-The OpenAI DALL-E image generation driver enables image generation using OpenAI DALL-E models.
-Like other OpenAI drivers, the image generation driver will implicitly load an API key in the `OPENAI_API_KEY` environment variable if one is not explicitly provided.
+The OpenAI DALL-E image generation Driver enables image generation using OpenAI DALL-E models.
+Like other OpenAI Drivers, the image generation Driver will implicitly load an API key in the `OPENAI_API_KEY` environment variable if one is not explicitly provided.

-The OpenAI Dall-E driver supports image generation configurations like style presets, image quality preference, and image size.
+The OpenAI Dall-E Driver supports image generation configurations like style presets, image quality preference, and image size.
 For details on supported configuration values, see the [OpenAI documentation](https://platform.openai.com/docs/guides/images/introduction).

 ```python
 from griptape.structures import Agent